-I recently attended an inspiring impulse talk on edge computing by Igor Grdic, Country Manager, Central Southern Europe, Vertiv.
+I attended an inspiring impulse talk on edge computing by Igor Grdic, Country Manager, Central Southern Europe, Vertiv.
 In his presentation, Grdic mentioned the basic physics equation: Time = Distance / Speed.
 In the physical world, distance cannot be shortened.
 Physics proves that if you want to decrease time, increase speed.
 In western culture, speed is often praised and rewarded.
 “Time is money!”
 “Can’t waste time!”
 Humans know this formula solution all too well.
 Late for a meeting?
 Drive more quickly.
-In a rush?
-Take the subway instead of walking.
 Need a coffee fix?
 Go through the drive-through instead of parking and going inside.
 I am guilty too.
 Even as a barefoot runner, I too want to reduce my time by becoming faster.

-Companies outfitted with the latest and greatest in technology will become more efficient to a certain extent.
-Companies relying on edge technology alone to become more efficient will not suffice.
-As the proliferation of technology becomes more accessible to companies, processes used to improve human relationships between co-workers and customers is the game-changer in competitive markets.
+Companies outfitted with the latest in technology and utilizing edge technology will become more efficient to a certain extent.
+As the access to technology becomes more accessible, processes used to improve human relationships between co-workers and customers or players in your supply chain will become the game-changer in competitive markets.
+Trust and relationships improve the quality and transfer of knowledge and goods.
 The closer information is to the source, the more reliable and valid it is.
-This vital information is usually known by those at the edge of your organization.
-Employees at the edge are close to the pulse of how your products or services are utilized and valued.
+Vital information is usually known by those at the edge of your organization and by those within your supply chain.
+Employees and partners at the edge are close to the pulse of how your materials, products and/or services are utilized and valued.
 They are most knowledgable about what works and what doesn’t.
-How is their knowledge used?
+How valuable is their knowledge?

 The human/time paradox

-Increasing the speed at which people work together results when the social and psychological distance between them is shortened.
-The paradox is this takes time.
+Increasing the speed at which people work together results when the social and psychological distance between them is shortened and not by extending work hours and shortening deadlines.
 Using the right processes can shorten this time.
-All things being equal, the socially and psychologically connected team will outperform the team that is not.
+All things digital being equal, the socially and psychologically connected team/supply chain will outperform those that are not.
 The former is more flexible, adaptable, resilient, engaged, and innovative.
 Highly bureaucratic and rigid hierarchical organizational structures and “one-up” work environments harbor jealousy, deceit, and undermining behaviors such as the withholding of information and dehumanizing rumors.
 All negatively impact efficiency.
-How much time and money do companies invest in more expedient technology in comparison to improving speed by shortening the distance between employees?
+To increase speed, how much time and money do companies invest in technology in comparison to shortening the distance between employees and partners?